dockup/chatops_deployer/README.md

 ## Requirements

-**All commands need to be run as the root user**
-So it's best if you can run this on a dedicated disposable server.
+Install the following on a dedicated server with root access.

 1. docker-compose - For running multi-container apps
 2. nginx - For setting up a subdomain for each deployment